-Since the launch of my business with an oceanfront home in Hampton, New Hampshire, the composures I’ve participated with have included many waterfront homes, the Seacoast Repertory Theater, The Ogunquit Playhouse, Port City Air, CAVA Building and Restaurant in Portsmouth, Studley Home in Rochester, Carriage Hill Assisted Care in Madbury, Mad River Housing in Farmington, Holy Rosary Church Additions, First Congregational Church of Ossipee addition, the Strafford Town Hall, Lighthouse Physical Therapy tenant improvement, Middleton Chiropractic in Dover, Garwoods Kitchen expansion in Wolfeboro, the Middleton Resort in Middleton, New Hampshire, Next Level Church in Pembroke, New Hampshire, White Horse Addiction Center in Ossipee, New Hampshire, Pachanga Mexican Restaurant at Hampton Beach, New Hampshire, and Northwoods Brewery in Northwood, New Hampshire.
+Since the launch of my business with an oceanfront home in Hampton, New Hampshire, the composures I’ve participated with have included many waterfront homes, the Seacoast Repertory Theater, The Ogunquit Playhouse, Port City Air, CAVA Building and Restaurant in Portsmouth, Studley Home in Rochester, Carriage Hill Assisted Care in Madbury, Mad River Housing in Farmington, Holy Rosary Church Additions, First Congregational Church of Ossipee addition, the Strafford Town Hall, Lighthouse Physical Therapy tenant improvement, Middleton Chiropractic in Dover, Garwoods Kitchen expansion in Wolfeboro, the Middleton Resort in Middleton, New Hampshire, Next Level Church in Pembroke, New Hampshire, White Horse Recovery in Ossipee & North Conway, New Hampshire, Pachanga Mexican Restaurant at Hampton Beach, New Hampshire, and Northwoods Brewery in Northwood, New Hampshire.

 You can see my project portfolio here.